arociris/mocha-splunk/README.md

 **Quering splunk**
 In the new search, mention your index and source type as http event.
 This will list your test results
 ![image](https://user-images.githubusercontent.com/31276396/147637937-a963e85e-3aa2-494d-953c-697f548fb93d.png)

+Note: This reporter is based on [mochawesome](https://github.com/adamgruber/mochawesome).
+Many thanks to the maintainers.